rishabhc286/ML-Simulator/README.md

 - Simple, clean UI for experimenting with models
 - Visualization of datasets & results
 - Easy to extend with new models
+- 🧩 Added K-Nearest Neighbors (KNN) Simulator with adjustable k and visualization

 ---